introducing

 "Can I just figure this out from your free content?"

-"Shouldn't I do a longer programme first to really learn this properly?"
+"Shouldn't I do a longer programme first to learn this properly?"

 The practicals